 Digital Object Identifier (DOI)

 Jacobs, Alissa D.; Ammerman, Alice S.; Ennett, Susan T.; Campbell, Marci K.; Tawney, Katherine W.; Aytur, Semra; Marshall, Stephen W.; Will, Julie C.; and Rosamond, Wayne D., "Effects of a Tailored Follow-Up Intervention on Health Behaviors, Beliefs, and Attitudes" (2004).
-Health Management and Policy Scholarship.
+Journal of Women's Health.
 7.

 © Mary Ann Liebert, Inc.